 How To Recover Unsaved PowerPoint Data [Tip]

-It takes a lot of effort to make a good PowerPoint presentation and the last thing that anyone would want is to loose unsaved data due to accidental closure.
+It takes a lot of effort to make a good PowerPoint presentation and the last thing that anyone would want is to lose unsaved data due to accidental closure.
 Once a file is accidentally closed, the data available after reopening it can be several minutes old.
 Fortunately, MS PowerPoint provides a fail-safe for recovering lost data in the wake of such an unforeseen event.
+In this article, we will learn how to configure PowerPoint to save the files automatically and, more important, how to recover an unsaved PowerPoint presentation when the unexpected happens.

-In order to recover your lost data, make sure that the Auto Recover and Auto Save options are enabled.
+In order to recover your lost data or an unsaved PowerPoint, make sure that the Auto Recover and Auto Save options are enabled.
 To find these options go to File -> Options.

 Note: You might have to reveal hidden files to locate some content within these directories.
 For example, if you are looking to locate your lost data, then follow the system path displayed below the Auto Recover and Auto Save check-boxes, e.g. C:\Users\Administrator\AppData\Roaming\Microsoft\PowerPoint.
 You can also copy and paste this path in Windows Explorer.